ariszi/ShareApp/README.md

 # Commit convention Overview
-The commits will be structured with the format of [Purpose]: [Description] The purpose will have a wide variaty on key works like feature, refactor, fix, tests, etc.
+The commits will be structured with the format of [Purpose]: [Description] The purpose will have a wide variety on key works like feature, refactor, fix, tests, etc.

 # Architecture Overview
 This project will use a reactive approach for its presentation layer.
 It will observe sources of the state, it will react on their changes, and it will create a state from the combination of those reaction(s).
 This approach can handle the projects' requirements.